Another Triumph of Locality: Colliding Histories Skew Handshakes: Abstract

 \section{Abstract}

 From gravity to electromagnetism, apparent action at a distance has always been resolved by deeper, local explanations.
-Yet today, Bell’s theorem is widely interpreted as the death knell for local reality.
+Yet today, Bell's theorem is widely interpreted as the death knell for local reality.
 In this chapter, I present the theorem in accessible terms, examine the three main strategies that attempt to preserve hidden variables, and argue that they share a common defect: the attempt to explain the quantum from the classical rather than the other way around.
-In unitary quantum mechanics, classicality itself is given a quantum account, and, when the Bell scenario is formulated in the Heisenberg picture, a strictly local explanation emerges.
+When quantum mechanics is applied universally, classicality itself is given a quantum account; and when the Bell scenario is formulated in the Heisenberg picture, a strictly local explanation emerges.
 This chapter serves as a non-technical front-end to \emph{Explaining Bell Locally} (Proc.
 R. Soc.
 A).